 The constables were on the look out all night, and about daylight next morning Constable John Tipping, attached to the Dungog police, succeeded in capturing the villain, who turns out to be a runaway from the Newcastle iron gang.
 He was armed with a fowling piece and a pistol.
 Report says, that there are two more armed and mounted bushrangers committing depredations in this vicinity (Dungog), but it is to be hoped they will not long be at large to pursue their nefarious practices.

 COMMITTED FOR TRIAL

 The Magistrate at Stroud James Edward Ebsworth committed Edward Murtagh for trial at the next Quarter Sessions on two charges - Highway robbery in feloniously assaulting with firearms James Henry Hood, emigrant and forcibly taking from him a horse and other property

 All prisoners in the Hunter region at this time who were committed for trial at the Maitland Circuit Court or Quarter Sessions were forwarded to the Gaol at Newcastle to await trial.
 When the time arrived for them to take their trial, they were brought back from Newcastle to Maitland.

-Edward Murtagh was admitted into Newcastle Gaol on 8 July 1843 where he languished for several months as he was not tried at the next Quarter Sessions.
+Edward Murtagh was admitted into the Gaol on 8 July 1843 where he languished for several months as he was not tried at the next Quarter Sessions.
 There were 65 other men and 30 women held in gaol at this time.
 At his trial he pleaded guilty to the charges and was sentenced to be transported to a penal settlement for 10 years.

 He was later sent on the Louisa to Tasmania.
 He died in Launceston Hospital on 12 October 1848 aged 28.